-My experience with S-cubed began as a senior at Penn completing a BS 1984-85.
+My experience with S-cubed began as a at Penn completing a BS 1984-85.
 Although I originally studied electrical engineering and physics, even worked several years designing electrical circuits, I could not bring myself to complete an EE degree, and left school for a time.
 When I returned, it was to study Philosophy because I wanted to see the bigger picture.
 That was educationally satisfying, even edifying, but what would I do with a degree in Philosophy?
 Well, it turned out that there was this strange group of Philsophers!
 I attended S-cubed classes, including a seminar led by West Churchman, matriculated into a PhD program in the fall of 1985.
 At the end of my first year in April 1986, S-cubed was left rump when Ackoff, Gharajedaghi and Cowan left to form Interact.
 Since I had come to learn from them, I went to work there, taking a few remaining courses to obtain an S-cubed M.S.

 - include paper(s)